Here we go again…

 Since my things hadn’t arrived yet, I only had the clothes and things that I had packed in the car.
 It would not have been a huge issue but before I left the east coast I had set up several job interviews for when I arrived in California.
 But guess what?
 All of my business attire was sitting in boxes on the east coast.
 I had scheduled the interviews with plenty of time accounted for the truck’s arrival (or so I thought).
 I ended up having to buy a new outfit, which, normally isn’t a big deal; but when you don’t have a paycheck coming in, every purchase is a big deal.

 Over the next 10 days, my household things were finally en route to California.
 No one could give me any sort of time-frame about when my things would arrive, so I had to keep my schedule completely open (which isn’t the best when you’re trying to schedule follow-on job interviews).
 Well, the stuff FINALLY arrived, most of it anyhow.
 The TV was completely broken, the entertainment center was scratched and damaged, boxes were missing….
 It was definitely not a good experience.
 The entire process was such a headache and such a nightmare.
 When I move again, I am selling almost everything and packing a u-haul, despite the cost.

-Moving across the country was definitely a lot easier to do when I only had a car full of stuff; it is a whole different ballgame when you have a house full of things to move.
+Moving, AND making a cross-country roadtrip was definitely a lot easier to do when I only had a car full of stuff; it is a whole different ballgame when you have a house full of things to move.
 Moving is extremely stressful and it has the potential to cause massive anxiety and migraines.
 Even the best laid out plans will have some kinks in them.
 Biggest takeaway?
 Always have a backup plan!